Easy Bible Quiz about Bible History

 c.
 The Bible is entirely about God's punishment for disobedience.

-Jesus' crucifixion is a prominent theme of the Bible.
+The crucifixion of Jesus is the prominent theme of the Bible.

 The Bible presents the promise of eternal life through Jesus Christ.